skiadas/TheoryCompCourse/schedule.md

         - Challenges when processing an arithmetic expression
     - Informal CFG (recursive) description of the properly-nested-parentheses language.
         - Show two different grammars

+Homework 9
+  ~ (Due 11/20 4pm in LYN 110): 9.12, 9.13, 9.17a,b,f,g

+### Day 2

+Ice Day

+## Week 12 (11/19-11/23)

+### Day 1

+CFG notes 5.1
-    - Informal description of GnTn
+  ~ - Informal description of GnTn
     - Definition of CFGs (and CFLs):
         - Symbols/terminals
         - Variables/non-terminals
         - Start variable
         - Production rules
+    - A grammar for arithmetic expressions involving the variables $x$, $y$, a token $i$ representing numbers, and the operations of addition ($+$) and multiplication ($*$).
     - Group activity: Write down a grammar for palindrome strings on the symbols $a$, $b$, $c$.
     - Showing that regular languages are context-free.
-    - Group activity: Write down a grammar for arithmetic expressions involving the variables $x$, $y$, the numbers $0$, $1$, and the operation of addition ($+$).
-    - Expanding this grammar to allow arithmetic expressions that can further include multiplication (with parentheses?).
+    - Group activity: Expand the arithmetic expressions language to also have parentheses.
     - Building strings in a grammar:
         - recursive inference  (body to head)
         - derivation (head to body)
         - Apply to our parentheses language
     - Notation for derivations
+        - Origin of name "context-free"
     - Examples of derivations in our arithmetic expressions language.

 CFG notes 5.2 (5.2.1-5.2.3)
   ~ - The Parse tree corresponding to a derivation
         - Labeling of nodes and leaves

-Homework 9
-  ~ (Due 11/20 4pm in LYN 110): 9.12, 9.13, 9.17a,b,f,g

-### Day 2

-CFG notes 5.4 (5.4.1-)
-  ~ - Definition of Ambiguous grammars
-    - Examples of ambiguous grammars:
-        - Expressions with addition and multiplication
-        - Properly-nested-parentheses
-    - Removing ambiguity from the expression grammar: factors, identifiers, terms and expressions

 Homework 10
   ~ (11/28 4pm) CFG Notes (page 168) 5.1.1a,b,c, 5.1.2, 5.2.1

-## Week 12 (11/19-11/23)

-### Day 1

-- 11

 ### Day 2